SzokolAttila/PillPal/Documentation.md

 Has only two properties: Username and Password.
 After posting this to the database, the password gets hashed and is stored in that format for obvious security reasons.

 #### CreateReminderDto
 This DTO is a bit more complex than the previous one.
-It consists of two foreign keys (UserId and MedicineId) and four other properties (When, DoseCount, DoseMg, TakingMethod).
+It consists of two foreign keys (UserId and MedicineId) and four other properties (When, DoseCount, TakingMethod).

 #### CreateMedicineDto
 As its name suggests, it is used for creating Medicines.
-Consists of four properties (Name, Description, PackageUnit, Manufacturer).
+Consists of four properties (Name, Description, PackageUnitId, Manufacturer).

 #### CreateSideEffectDto
 Since SideEffect objects are quite simple, this class is only made up of a single property, Effect.